Darmstadt Hauptbahnhof: Other public transport

 The station is connected by trams and buses to the urban transport network and served by regional bus lines.
 There is also a direct bus to Frankfurt Airport.
 Darmstadt Hauptbahnhof is just east of the city's major roads: Autobahnen (Bundesautobahn 5 and Bundesautobahn 67).
 Darmstadt Hauptbahnhof is on the main west–east road the Bundesstraße 26.
-A few blocks aways is the main north–south road the Bundesstraße 3.
+A few blocks away is the main north–south road the Bundesstraße 3.